jit-zs/FlowIO/readme.md

 ## Flow IO
-Flow IO is a crossplatform C++20 IO library that aids in the saving, loading and validation of binary files
+Flow IO is a crossplatform C++20 IO library that aids in the saving, loading and validation of binary files.
 ## Schema Examples
 Schema Write
 ```cpp